MicrosoftDocs/patterns-practices/patterns-practices/reference/moduleinfo-ref-property-mspp-modularity.md

 ## Examples

-<span id="exampleToggle"></span>The following are examples of valid Ref values: file://c:/MyProject/Modules/MyModule.dll for a loose DLL in WPF.
+The following are examples of valid Ref values: file://c:/MyProject/Modules/MyModule.dll for a loose DLL in WPF.

 **Namespace:** [Microsoft.Practices.Prism.Modularity](mspp-modularity-namespace)